Breast revision surgery is performed to modify a previous breast surgery such as breast augmentation or breast augmentation with a lift.

 Revision surgery of any kind increases the risk of further complications.
 This is why it is important to choose your plastic surgeon wisely.
 Dr. Anton’s breast revision rate is less than 1% due to his extensive Breast Fellowship training along with the surgical skills and techniques he applies to each procedure.
 His success rate in even the most difficult breast revision surgeries makes him one of the top breast revision surgeons in Newport Beach.

 The dynamics of each breast revision can differ greatly depending on the nature of the previous surgery, the patient’s own tissue, and the difficulty of the correction.
 Dr. Anton has corrected several Breast Implant cases from other practices and has been able to achieve an outcome that patients did not think possible.
-During your consultation with Dr. Anton he will discuss the options available for your breast revision surgery which could include:
+During your consultation for breast revision Newport Beach plastic surgeon Dr. Anton he will discuss the options available for your breast revision surgery which could include:

 Newport Beach Breast Implant Revision